Vox AC30: beige cabinets and copper panels

 Early cabinets were made by the P.A.
 Glock companay, which was based in Crayford, little more than a mile up the road from the Jennings works in Dartford.
 During the course of 1962, the covering (rexine) was normally beige or one of two types of black - smooth or dimpled (pebble pattern).
 Back boards continue to have square corners.
 Handles were for the most part of brown or black leather, though for Super Twins ribbed black plastic was sometimes used.

-The transformers in the earliest copper panel amps were generaly Albions or Haddons.
+The transformers in the earliest copper panel amps were generally Albions or Haddons.
 The OT is JMI part no. OH083/DHT; mains is OH114/DHT.
 Albion chokes were PE241/DHT.
 Albion generally did not put its name on the transformers in 1962.
 A Radiospares choke was generally used with Haddon mains and output units through to late '62.
 For more, .

 Click as ever for larger images.
 Albion mains transformer, part no. OH114; output transformer OH083.

 On the left, an early copper panelled chassis, black WIMA Tropydur capacitors still in place.
-On the right, serial number 5650, gold WIMA Tropyfoil (Tropyfol).
+On the right, serial number 5650, gold WIMA Tropyfol.
 Generally, the black WIMAs were replaced in shotgun manner (i.e. at one fell swoop) with Mullard mustard caps or grey Radiospares polythene early on - in the late sixties / early seventies.
 Wholesale replacement of preamp caps is often (though not always) indicative of an early AC30 chassis if there is nothing else to go by.

 Serial number plates are hand stamped, bass amps designated with a "B", normal with "N"; speakers are, as standard, Celestion alnico blues (T530), 8 ohms each, the two wired for 16 ohms total impedance.